dell/terraform-provider-ome/docs/data-sources/groupdevices_info.md

 page_title: "ome_groupdevices_info Data Source - terraform-provider-ome"
 subcategory: ""
 description: |-
-  Data source to list groups from OpenManage Enterprise.
+  Data source to list groups and their devices from OpenManage Enterprise.
 ---

 # ome_groupdevices_info (Data Source)

-Data source to list groups from OpenManage Enterprise.
+Data source to list groups and their devices from OpenManage Enterprise.

 ## Example Usage